hosteur-sa-ch/rag-hosteur-backup-fileagent/README.md

 >Agent restore path
 ![src](srcdoc/Screenshot_20211476.png)

-Also you can get *Restore log* at Home UI to keed a look on restoration opérations.
+You can access the restore logs from the dashboard home page.

 ![src](srcdoc/Screenshot_20211474.png)

 ### File Agent Installation

-From Marketplace choose Addon : Hosteur Backup Files Agent (beta)
+From the Marketplace choose the Addon: Hosteur Backup Files Agent (beta)

-On Compute Node
+On a Compute Node (App)

 ![src](srcdoc/Screenshot_20211465.png)

-On SQL Node
+On a SQL Node

 ![src](srcdoc/Screenshot_20211466.png)

-**Here you need to configure witch path to backup, when (cron format use generator [here](https://crontab-generator.org/) if you needed to), and backups retention in Days, Months and Years (values can be 0 to disable retention), minimal retention should be 1 days, 0 months, 0 years to keep only one backup copy**
+**Here you need to configure witch path to backup, the backup period (in Cron format, use a generator [here](https://crontab-generator.org/) if needed), then the retention of the backups in days, months, years (set to 0 to disable the retention), the minimal retention should be 1 days, 0 months and 0 years in order to keep only one backup copy per day.**

->You can installed as many agent you want on any nodes.
+>You can install as many agents as you want per node in the environment.
->**Hosteur Backup File Agent** is compatible with all current native node, or docker image with some restriction listed below.
+>**Hosteur Backup File Agent** is compatible with all native nodes of the platform, as well as with Docker images under certain conditions, detailed here.

->To be compatible Docker's images should have already deployed :
+>For a Docker image to be compatible it must contain at least :
 >* curl
 >* tar
 >* Linux Kernel amd64

-#### File Agent features
+#### File Agent Features

-By default File Agent will be backup by snapshots, backup path at 00h00 everyday, keeping 1 days, but you can change it by using **Configure** button on installed Addon from the node.
-You can find them on UI named as **Scheduled**.
+By default the File Agent will perform snapshot backups, at 00:00, on 1 rolling day, but you can change this using the **Configure** button in the addon.
+You can find them on the interface named as **Scheduled**.

 ![src](srcdoc/Screenshot_20211467.png)

 ![src](srcdoc/Screenshot_20211468.png)

 You can also start a manual backup at any time with the **Backup Now** button.
-You can find them on UI named as **Manual**.
+You can find these backups on the interface named as **Manual**.